 Soon afterward, Frederick Law Olmsted was shown adjacent lands as a possible site for a proposed new Buffalo park.
 That Forest Lawn would significantly complement the site, which is now Delaware Park, was certainly not lost on Mr. Olmsted, and he factored its proximity into his design for the new park.

-Today, Forest Lawn, with some additional land acquisition, comprises 269 acres, with 152,000 burials and room for many more.
-It continues to be operated by the not-for-profit private, non-sectarian corporation founded in 1864.
-It is listed on the New York State and National Registers of Historic Places.
+Today, Forest Lawn cemetery, with some additional land acquisitions, comprises 269 acres of grounds, with 152,000 burials and room for many more.
+Over 20 acres of the grounds remain undeveloped.
+It continues to be operated by the same not-for-profit private, non-sectarian corporation founded in 1864.
+Forest Lawn is listed on both the New York State and National Registers of Historic Places.